 Since the 1960s, the frequency of medical malpractice claims has increased; and today, lawsuits filed alleging malpractice by a physician are relatively common in the United States.
-The number of cases in the United States tends to vary by state, with an average of 85,000 cases filed each year.
-Furthermore, a 2017 survey by the national patient safety foundation and healthcare improvement reported 21% of American adults had personally suffered from a medical error.
+The number of medical malpractice suits filed in the United States tends to vary by state, with an average of 85,000 cases filed each year.
+A 2017 survey by the National Patient Safety Foundation and Healthcare Improvement revealed that 21% of American adults reported having suffered from a medical error.
 In the same study, 31% of the respondents said a close one had experienced negligence.
 This suffering has been shown to cause lasting effects on physical health, emotional health, financial well-being, and family relationships.

 With the increasing claims, the economic impact due to medical errors is also worsening.
 The effect of medical errors on hospitals is significant and continues to rise.
 In 2008, according to a study sponsored by the Society for Actuaries and conducted by Milliman in 2010, medical errors cost the United States $19.5 billion from which, about 87 percent or $17 billion was directly associated with additional medical costs, to improve quality and operational efficiency to avoid such errors.
 Yet there is a lack of preventive programs to reduce the occurrence of medical errors that create a substantial financial burden on the healthcare system.